microsoft/onnxruntime/docs/execution_providers/OpenVINO-ExecutionProvider.md

 copy shared library libonnxruntime.so to onnxruntime repository in windows and execute the same commands above to get custom nuget package for linux

-On Linux Server
+On Linux Machine
 ```
 ./build.sh --config Debug --build_shared_lib --use_openvino $Device
 ```

-On Windows Server
+On Windows Machine
 ```
 cp libonnxruntime.so $PATH/onnxruntime/
 .\build.bat --config Debug --build --use_openvino $Device --build_csharp